 \begin{remark} As in the previous examples, one can elaborate the random parking model example further by allowing inclusions of different shapes, sizes, randomly rotated, through the use of the marked point processes framework, see \cite{heid1}. \end{remark}

-\begin{remark} The random parking model is a more realistic (from the applications point of view) model of random distribution of inclusions.
-On one hand, it does not allow arbitrarily large areas where inclusions do not appear (more precisely, there exists a radius $r$ such that any ball $B_r(x), x\in \R^d$, contains at least one inclusion).
+\begin{remark} The random parking model is a more realistic (from the point of view of applications) model of random distribution of inclusions.
+On one hand, it does not allow arbitrarily large inclusion-free regions.
+(More precisely, there exists a radius $r$ such that any ball $B_r(x), x\in \R^d$, contains at least one inclusion.)
 On the other hand, the inclusions are not too close to each other, thus satisfying Assumption \ref{kirill100}.
-If one only uses the Poisson point process in the construction, then one ends up with arbitrarily large areas free of inclusions and at the same time having arbitrary many overlapping inclusions.
+If one only uses the Poisson point process in the construction, then one ends up with arbitrarily large inclusion-free regions and at the same time having arbitrarily many overlapping inclusions.

-The problem of overlapping inclusions can also be dealt with by using a Mat\'ern hardcore process (see e.g. \cite{heid1}) which is constructed from a given point process by mutually erasing all points with the distance to the nearest neighbour smaller than a given constant.
-It can be shown that if the original process is stationary (ergodic), the resulting hardcore process is stationary (ergodic), respectively.
-If one starts from a Poisson process and makes Poison-Mat\'ern process, this gives the point process which can be further used to construct random inclusions satisfying Assumption \ref{kirill100}.
-However, the limit spectrum in this case would coincide with $\R^+_0$ due to the existence of arbitrarily large areas free of inclusions (in this case $\beta_{\infty}(\lambda) \geq \lambda$ for all $\lambda\geq 0$). \end{remark}
+The problem of overlapping inclusions can also be dealt with by using a Mat\'ern modification of Poisson process (see e.g. \cite{heid1}) which is constructed from a given point process by simultaneously erasing all points with the distance to the nearest neighbour smaller than a given constant.
+It can be shown that if the original process is stationary (ergodic), the resulting hardcore process is stationary (ergodic).
+If one starts from a Poisson process and makes a Mat\'ern modification, this gives a point process which can be further used to construct random inclusions satisfying Assumption \ref{kirill100}.
+However, the limit spectrum in this case would coincide with $\R^+_0$, due to the existence of arbitrarily large areas inclusion-free regions.
+(More precisely, in this case $\beta_{\infty}(\lambda) \geq \lambda$ for all $\lambda\geq 0$.) \end{remark}